Switching & Shopping During Open Enrollment

 Over the years, Deft has found that there are 3 general categories of switchers:

 - Previously Uninsured

 - Voluntary Switchers

-As the ACA ages, the number of previously uninsured has obviously gotten smaller.
-This year, it accounted for “18% of new plan members.”
+As the ACA ages, the number of previously uninsured has gotten smaller.
+In 2017, previously uninsured accounted for “18% of new plan members" who bought coverage.

 Reasons for Switching

-So now that we know why people are switching, whether being forced or voluntary, let’s think about how you as agents can capture these potential clients during their switch shopping experience.
+Now that you can see why people are switching, whether being forced or voluntary, let’s think about how your agency can help these potential clients.

 How to Capture The Switchers